Azure/dev-spaces/roadmap.md

 # Azure Dev Spaces Roadmap
 AZDS is an Azure developer service that enables a fast, iterative development experience for Kubernetes.
-Teams can work within the same Azure Dev Spaces, and test code end-to-end without simulating or mocking dependencies.
+Teams can work within the same Azure Dev Spaces resource, and test code end-to-end without simulating or mocking dependencies.

 These are examples of the work we will be focusing on in the next 3-6 months.
 It is not a complete list, but it is a good reflection of our direction.
 We continuously tune the plan based on feedback.
 Please follow along and let us know what you think!